 If you need paving done in late October or early November in a northern climate, ask contractors about Warm Mix Asphalt (WMA).
 Produced at lower temperatures, WMA stays workable at ambient temperatures of 40–45°F and can be installed successfully when standard HMA would be marginal.

-WMA costs $5–$15 per ton more than HMA but the same density and compacted thickness specs apply — the tonnage calculation doesn't change.
-Our [asphalt calculator](/asphalt-calculator) handles WMA at the same density as HMA (145 lbs/ft³).
+WMA costs $5–$15 per ton more than HMA, but the same density and compacted thickness specs apply.
+The tonnage calculation doesn't change.
+Our asphalt calculator handles WMA at the same density as HMA (145 lbs/ft³).

 For a breakdown of all asphalt types and their production methods, see our hot mix vs. cold mix asphalt guide.